 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Trade Desk's score of 22 is higher than 55% of the industry.
+The Trade Desk's score of 22 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-The Trade Desk, headquartered in the US, currently does not report any specific carbon emissions data, as there are no available figures for kg CO2e emissions.
-Additionally, there are no documented reduction targets or climate pledges associated with the company.
-As of now, The Trade Desk has not inherited any emissions data from a parent company, nor does it have any cascading targets from initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
-This lack of data suggests that the company may still be in the early stages of formalising its climate commitments or reporting practices.
-In the context of the advertising technology industry, many companies are increasingly focusing on sustainability and carbon reduction strategies.
-However, without specific emissions data or commitments, it is challenging to assess The Trade Desk's position in this evolving landscape.
+The Trade Desk, headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions data.
+Consequently, there are no recorded emissions in kg CO2e, nor are there any documented reduction targets or climate pledges at this time.
+As there is no emissions data available, it is important to note that The Trade Desk has not inherited any emissions data from a parent company, nor does it have any cascading targets from related organisations.
+The company appears to be in the early stages of establishing its climate commitments and reduction initiatives.
+In the context of the industry, many companies are increasingly adopting science-based targets and committing to net-zero emissions.
+However, without specific data or commitments from The Trade Desk, it remains unclear how the company plans to address its carbon footprint in the future.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.